-Re-grading requests must be submitted in writing providing clear and specific description of the disagreement, within THREE calendar days from the time the exam/assignment is returned in class.
+Re-grading requests must be submitted in writing providing clear and specific description of the disagreement.
 I will re-grade the entire exam/assignment upon receiving your written re-grading request to ensure that both favorable and unfavorable grading errors are corrected.